 So here is proof of retrievability and zero corruption as an example

 A group of nodes with authority (being the closest on the network to the address of the data) create an agreed pseudo random data element.
 They send this encrypted to the holders of the data via the holders of the data’s closest nodes, who act as arbitrators.
 The holders then concatenate this random piece to the data that they claim to have.
 They then perform a cryptographically secure hash function on this data and return the result.
 This result is analysed on receipt to ensure all holders agree.
 Holders out of agreement are de-ranked by their managers (the arbitrator’s previously mentions).
-The code is here http://www.bbc.co.uk/news/technology-28374457 On complete failure the data can be retieved and its very creation from a serialised stream performs a local integrity check (so the name of the data must match the hash of the content peice).
+The code is here UK anti-piracy campaign set to begin - BBC News On complete failure the data can be retieved and its very creation from a serialised stream performs a local integrity check (so the name of the data must match the hash of the content peice).
 This is checked at every node along the route.

 OK I am sure somebody could explain it better, but here is the following conversation (remember all this is documented)